Front Raise Standing

 The wrist extensors and rotator cuff muscles play an essential role in stabilizing the wrists, forearms and shoulders during this exercise.

-Dumbbell front raises, cable front raise, EZ bar front raise.
+One-arm cable front raise, dumbbell front raise, barbell front raise, EZ bar front raise.

 Focus on the concentric portion of the contraction, concentrating on “squeezing” as the arms approach shoulder level.